Taking leave or withdrawing from study

 - FedReady – pre-semester academic training in all core academic skills

-- Mentors – all commencing undergraduate students have a mentor at the start of semester to give them advice.
-Got a mentor?
-Make contact with them to get some support
+- Mentors – all commencing undergraduate students receive a mentor at the start of semester to assist their transition to University; make sure you take advantage of this wonderful resource.

 - PASS (Peer Assisted Study Sessions) – intensive, fun group study to help coursework make sense.

-- YourTutor – on demand after hours one-on-one academic help with a real tutor
+- After hours tutoring (Studiosity) – on demand after hours one-on-one academic help with a real tutor

 - ASKService – Student Academic Leaders available in person, by phone, email, Facebook and Twitter to answer any general or academic questions you might have

-If you don't know where to start, you can contact the ASK Service on (03) 5327 6422 or firstname.lastname@example.org and they can help you figure out which support option will give you the best academic help.
-Select the links above for more information on each.
+If you don't know where to start, you can contact the ASK Service on (03) 5327 6422 or email@example.com and they can help you figure out which support option will give you the best academic help.
+Select the links above for further information.

 Not all problems are academic problems – there are a number of other issues which can impact on your ability and/or desire to continue your studies.
 The most important thing to remember is that you are not alone.
 Whatever the problem might be, the University can offer assistance.